SouthFACT/landsatfact_usgs_json_api/README.md

     *databaseFieldName*: the field name in our database *method*: method to calculate the value

-The metadata is returned as xml but converted to a JSON object an example of the xml response is at http://earthexplorer.usgs.gov/metadata/xml/4923/LC80130292014100LGN00
+*Note:* The metadata is returned as xml but converted to a JSON object

+an example of the xml response is at http://earthexplorer.usgs.gov/metadata/xml/4923/LC80130292014100LGN00

 #### the three methods
 * **method api**: get the value from metadata XML response.
 The value is held in the metadata XML response with field name defined in fieldName
 * **method api_browse**: the value is the browse url
-* **method constant**: value is obtained with the value held in the fieldName in metadata.yaml file *note:*  The metadata is returned as xml but is read  into a JSON data object.
+* **method constant**: value is obtained with the value held in the fieldName in metadata.yaml file

 # running
 there are three main programs.